1.What are the requirements for admittance:

 10. Am I eligible for an application fee waiver?

 11. Who should I contact if I am having technical difficulties with the online application?

-If you are having technical difficulties with the application please contact The Graduate School.
+For any technical difficulties with the application please contact The Graduate School.
 Their phone number is 704-687-5503.